podoc/podoc/README.md

 **This is a work in progress**

-**podoc** is a **minimalistic pure Python pandoc companion**, i.e. a markup document conversion library.
-Currently, it supports Markdown, Jupyter notebook, OpenDocument, O'Reilly Atlas, Python + comments.
+**podoc** is a **minimalistic pure Python pandoc companion**, i.e. a markup document conversion library **compatible with pandoc**.
+The plan is for podoc to support Markdown, Jupyter Notebook, OpenDocument, O'Reilly Atlas, Python + comments.
 Support for ReST, LaTeX, HTML, AsciiDoc is planned.

 podoc provides a Python API as well as a command-line tool.
 The architecture is modular and allows for the creation of plugins, custom formats, readers, writers, preprocessors, postprocessors, and filters.

-podoc is heavily inspired by the awesome **pandoc** library: It tries to mimic the abstractions and API when possible, but it does not intend to reproduce the full set of features. podoc also borrows ideas and code from the **mistune** Markdown parser.
-An earlier version of the code lives in the ipymd repository.
+podoc is heavily inspired by the awesome **pandoc** library: It tries to use the same abstractions, API, and internal format, but it does not intend to reproduce the full set of features.
+Instead, **podoc uses the same internal AST than pandoc for compatibility**.

+podoc also borrows ideas and code from the **mistune** Markdown parser.
+An earlier version of podoc lives in the ipymd repository.

 podoc is released under the BSD license.